 Any industrial activity is a source of noise pollution.
 In order to reduce these impacts, Group entities conduct regular soundproofing work (acoustic cladding, noise barriers, containment, etc.).
-For more recent projects, reducing this potential form of noise pollution is directly integrated into the
+For more recent projects, reducing this potential form of noise pollution is directly integrated into the design.

 For its renewable energy projects, particularly onshore wind and solar power, ENGIE conducts impact studies and offers support measures to prevent, reduce or offset any noise or visual impact.
 Examples of such actions include defining and implementing turbine restrictions (stoppage or reduced power at key times and / or under certain wind conditions), conducting specific actions with builders to reduce the sound power of machines, seeking better harmonization with the landscape during the design and, after construction, initiating planting and vegetation schemes on sites or for neighbors if there is an obvious visual impact.
-By way of illustration, in France, ENGIE has partnered with the "Respect" project launched as part of the offshore wind project in the city of Tréport and on the islands of Yeu and Noirmoutier.
-The aim is to improve understanding of the biological impact related to the noise footprint of projects and reduce this by developing appropriate technology.
-The results were integrated into the impact studies and made it possible to obtain prefectural authorization in October 2018.